pdm-pcb/LittlePCB/_posts/2023-07-15-cross-product.md

 You might've guessed that your middle finger will represent the $z$ axis, but if you chose to do this exercise with your right hand, your middle finger will be pointing toward you.
 If you used your left hand however, your middle finger will be pointing away from you.
 While the $x$ and $y$ axes are identical between both hands, the $z$ axes are opposite one another.
 Yet, both $z$ axes are perfectly perpendicular to the first two.

-This is somewhat amusingly called handedness, and it can have a big effect on how your math turns out.
-In graphics particularly, there is no standard; you just have to be careful and always know what space you're working in.
-Like checking that your vectors are normalized before trying to compare them, it's hard to overstate the importance of keeping handedness in mind while designing and debugging.
+This is somewhat amusingly called handedness, and it can have a big effect on how your math turns out on screen.
+In graphics particularly, there is no standard between left- and right-handedness; you just have to be careful and keep track of which one you're working with.
+Much like normalizing your vectors before doing certain work with them, it's hard to overstate the importance of keeping handedness in mind while designing and debugging.

 All that being said, we did just show that the cross product is anti-commutative.
 This means that even though any cross product can have two valid answers in terms of perpendicularity, we can control which one we get by controlling the order of the parameters.
 For example, since I have these as unit vectors in my code: